Tom Hoover (basketball)

+Hoover played in the Eastern Professional Basketball League (EPBL) for the Camden Bullets during the 1962–63 season and Wilmington Blue Bombers from 1965 to 1967 and during the 1969–70 season.
+He won EPBL championships with the Blue Bombers in 1966 and 1967.

 Since his basketball career ended, Hoover has worked in a wide variety of fields.
 With former NFL player Lane Howell, he ran an employment program for teenagers in New York City.
 Afterward, he turned to the entertainment industry, and worked as a road manager for Richard Pryor, The Spinners and Natalie Cole.
 He had a brief career acting in television commercials, then channeled his interest in boxing into a job with the New York State Athletic Commission.
 He later ran the Adopt-A-School Program in New York City.